thekabal/tki/docs/README.md

 ### Server (generally, the most recent/current version of each is our recommendation, but these should suffice):
 - A Linux server.
 Our primary development platform is Fedora, but most Linux distributions should work, and potentially even OpenBSD.
-- A webserver capable of supporting htaccess, and TLS.
-- `apache v2.4+` (we have not determined a required minimum).
+- A webserver capable of supporting htaccess, and TLS such as `apache v2.4+` (we have not determined a required minimum).
 - `php v7.1.0+` (needed for void return types).
 - `mariadb v5.5+ or v10.0+` (needed for utf8mb4 schemas).
 - `mbstring` PHP extension.